How To Calculate Lifetime Value of a Patient

 Lifetime Value of a Patient (LTV) is the average revenue that one patient brings into your practice for every visit spread over several years.
 Medical practices measure their income through visits.
 Multiplying the amount paid per session with an estimated number of years they’re likely to stay with your patient visits gives you the LTV.

-The higher the Lifetime Value of a Patient (LTV), the better your performance as a business.
+The higher the Lifetime Value of a Patient (LTV), the better your performance for healthcare SEO or Google PPC for doctors.
 A medical facility aims to bring in a patient and take care of their health as well as of their family and other referrals for a lifetime.

-Failure to lock in a client after a first visit results to loss of revenue.
+Failure to lock in a client after a first visit results in loss of revenue.

 Importance of the Lifetime Value of a Patient (LTV)